 Many lots of the drug Valsartan were recalled last year due to the contamination of n-nitrosodimethylamine (NDMA), a known animal carcinogen and a probable human carcinogen.
 More recently, a number of manufacturers recalled their Zantac and ranitidine products due to the belief that the drugs can naturally produce high levels of NDMA as a byproduct of the digestion process.
-In May 2020, the Food and Drug Administration (FDA) announced it had found high levels NDMA in certain batches of the type-2 diabetes drug Metformin.
+In May 2020, the Food and Drug Administration (FDA) announced it had found high levels NDMA in certain batches of type-2 diabetes drugs.
 Many individuals don’t know what NDMA is or how it can impact their health and lifestyle.
 Here we’ll explore what it is and why the recall was necessary.

 What Is NDMA?

 NDMA is a semi-volatile organic chemical that can form naturally or unintentionally through industrial processes.
 Unintentional NDMA can form as a byproduct of the chlorination of wastewater and drinking water.
 This process led NDMA to be found in Valsartan tablets produced by four different facilities: Zhejiang Huahai Pharmaceuticals in China, Hetero Labs Limited in India, Aurobindo Pharma in India, and Mylan Laboratories, Ltd. in India.

 NDMA can also be formed through natural processes.
 Ranitidine, the active ingredient in Zantac, has a molecular structure that makes it susceptible to naturally creating NDMA once it is ingested.
 Specifically, the ranitidine compound contains the two elements that are required to form NDMA: nitrite (“N”) and dimethylamine (“DMA”).
 The presence of both nitrite and dimethylamine in ranitidine’s chemical structure renders it highly capable of producing NDMA under the right conditions.